 If you feel the mix is too loose then adjust the amount of perlite.
 Too heavy, adjust the amount of compost.

 The perlite keeps the soil loose and free draining.
-The coconut coir brings a moisture retentive quality.
+The peat moss brings a moisture retentive quality.
 And the compost brings some nutrients and structure.

 Here I am just using my trowel as I am mixing up a batch for my seedlings I am potting up.
 The mix is loose enough to scoop up what I need in the little pots.